 Step 1: Use an effective blend of at least two emulsifiers

-A blend of at least two effective emulsifiers is usually required.
-Some emulsifiers, especially those marketed as “natural” can be tricky to work with and vary in effectiveness.
+Some emulsifiers, especially those marketed as “natural” can be tricky to work with and, despite the ingredient supplier’s promises to the contrary, struggle to form a stable emulsion.
 The term “emulsifying wax”, (otherwise known as “ewax”), is a vague and general term as it can consist of different ingredients.
 Some ewaxes advertised as “self-emulsifying” or “complete” are not in fact self-emulsifying and another emulsifier needs to be added.
 Your supplier should reveal the INCI names which make up the emulsifier blend to enable you to check the ingredients.
-Examples of the INCI names of some emulsifier blends which are generally regarded as effective are:-
+Examples of the INCI names of some emulsifier blends and combinations which are generally regarded as effective are:-

 - polawax (a proprietary blend of emulsifiers)

-- glyceryl stearate or sorbitan stearate paired with ceteareth-20
+- glyceryl stearate or sorbitan stearate paired with either ceteareth-20 or polysorbate 60

 Step 2: Use sufficient quantity of emulsifier

-To attain stability, emulsifiers need to cover the surface of the droplets completely and remain firmly adsorbed.
-The amount of emulsifier needed for a given emulsion is highly dependent on the droplet size (ie, surface area), the emulsifier efficiency, and the composition of the two phases.
-When using the emulsifiers mentioned in Step 1, a general starting rule is to add the emulsifier blend at around 25% of the total of the oil soluble ingredients.
+The calculator mentioned at the start of this article will calculate the emulsifier amount.
+The emulsifier forms a layer over the droplet and ideally should completely cover it and remain firmly adsorbed.
+The amount of emulsifier needed for a particular formula depends on the droplet size (ie, surface area), the emulsifier efficiency, and the composition of the two phases.
+When using the the majority of the emulsifiers mentioned in Step 1, a general starting rule is to add the emulsifier blend at around 25% of the total of the oil soluble ingredients with a minimum of 3% total emulsifier, and a maximum of 7%.
+(Please be aware that oil soluble ingredients may also be found in the cool down phase).
 For other emulsifiers, it is advisable to check the manufacturer’s data sheet.

 Step 3: Strengthen the oil/water interface and slow down the rate of coalescence using thickeners and stabilizers